 The anarchist minority also carry a profound laceration.
 The rigidity of the closed model seen as the reproduction of revolutionary totality risks depriving it of the quality of the revolution, that is of the new quality of life.
 Only by accepting this renunciation and falling victim to the quantitative illusion will it succeed in silencing the intimate tension that plagues it.
 But in so doing it also destroys the meaning of its own revolutionary anarchist project, cutting off any real contact with the masses.
 Not only that, its militants, as individuals conscious of revolutionary possibility in that they are (knowingly) cut out of the revolutionary totality, are personally living another tension that is felt all the more because it touches the life of each one.
 This other tension cannot be satisfied with quantitative games, globalising analyses or memories of the proletariat.
 It needs to identify itself in another, still wider, tension, that of the mass itself.
-Either the minority accepts living the tension of the single individuals that compose it while at the same time living the tension of the mass, or it is condemned to remain a vanguard and, as such, to become responsible for all the consequences that ensue.
+Either the minority accepts living the tension of the single individuals that compose it while at the same time living the tension of the mass, or it is condemned to remain a that exists between individual, minority and mass and examine the tension that emerges from it.